Berkeley-MDes/tdf-fa23-Yang.Cen/README.md

 Two frequently asked questions are:
 1. With the support of Open AI, our chameleon assistant can become anyone the customer wants, but this will also raise concerns about ethics.
 Will our chameleon assistant become a racist?
 I think at present In this case, it will not be possible, because our model is built based on the gpt api provided by Open AI.
 Open AI has very strict ethical restrictions on gpt internally, but I noticed an llm called alpaca, developed by Stanford University. .
 Alpaca is an offline large oracle model, which means that people can maliciously tamper with the model's data set, which raises concerns about AI ethics.
 2. Another suggestion that is often raised is whether we can change the movements and expressions of our robot to suit the character of our choice (such as a history professor, a policeman, or a rapper)?
 The answer is yes, we can let gpt make the robot react differently based on the emotional value of the selected character.
 (For example, set the mood value from 1 to 10, with 1 being the least happy and 10 being the happiest.
 We set the mood index of a history professor who comes home from work to be 3, because she may be very tired after a day of work) With the existing LLM, we can ask ChatGPT to draw inferences and design different expressions and actions for us to correspond to different emotional values.
+3. At the end of our showcase, Dr. Kosa gave a short feedback: This year, 7 out of 8 groups are using LLM.
+I believe this number was 2 last year, and 0 two years ago.
+We can clearly see the trend of how AI are changing our design thinking.
+I beleive it is a really interesting point, will AI be the major trend for future design?

 ## Speculation
 To human experience: The unexpected speed of AI development makes the "digital bespoke era" possible.
 We believe, in the near future, everything, such as mobile APPs, Smart furniture, will all become bespoke for each individual.
 Regarding engineering, it does show the hint that a table robot can unconsciously enhance people's sense of time management and boost work efficiency.
 We think the movement of our table robot can also be fully customized, depending on the user's mood.